donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/silverman.jpg" alt="Silverman" width="200px"/>

 It's a standard reference textbook for a reason.
-The section on elliptic curves in C was very nice, one of the coolest bit of mathematics I have learned.
+The section on elliptic curves in ℂ was very nice, one of the coolest bit of mathematics I have learned.
 Of course, I have to recommend Milne as well:

 **[Elliptic Curves](https://www.amazon.com/Elliptic-Curves-Second-James-Milne-ebook/dp/B08H5GM99Y/)**, *J.S.
 Milne*